-John was involved with politics from an early age, beginning with accompanying his father on various international, diplomatic assignments growing up.
+John was involved with politics from an early age, beginning by accompanying his father on various international, diplomatic assignments growing up.
 He then earned national recognition for his series of articles supporting first president George Washington and his decision to keep the new nation out of European conflicts.
 Soon after, at the age of 26, John was appointed by President Washington to be minister to the Netherlands.
 At the time John did not want the assignment, however he accepted and went on to meet his wife.
 He worked overseas for many years before returning to the United States.

 Upon his eventual return to the United States, John attempted to be an attorney, but quickly resumed a role in politics, securing a seat in the Massachusetts State Senate, before being appointed to the United States Senate.
 While serving in congress, John voted in support of the Louisiana Purchase and President Jefferson’s Embargo Act, which angered his fellow Federalists.
 In June of 1808, John resigned from the Senate and became a Democratic-Republican.